daltoniam/SwiftHTTP/README.md

 ### GET

 The most basic request.
-By default an NSData object will be returned for the response.
+By default an Data object will be returned for the response.
 ```swift
 do {
     let opt = try HTTP.GET("https://google.com")